-And for those who would rather read the interview…here’s the transcript…
+For those who would rather read the interview, here’s the transcript:

 M: British concert pianist Kathryn Stott enjoys a very busy career playing solo concerts and chamber concerts all around the world.
 She was a prize winner at the International Leeds Piano Competition and she is artistic director of many different music festivals and concert series.
 I’m so pleased she is joining me today for one of my classical conversations here in the Gerald Moore room at the Wigmore Hall in London.
 Welcome.

 K: Thanks very much Melanie.
 Nice to meet you finally.

 M: Great talking to you.
 I’m really excited about it.
 I’m going to start by asking you all about your musical education.
 How you started?
 What age were you?
 Whether you come from a musical family?
 What was the catalyst?

 K: I think I started playing the piano around the age of five.
 My mother was a sort of part-time piano teacher so we had a little upright piano in the house.
 I don’t remember that she tried to force me to learn but I think I was just very inquisitive, very nosey, and naturally just wanted to have a go at the piano.